Can people truly change?

 Sets/locations and lighting.

-Every location has a personality.
+First, every location has a personality.

 Hawaii represents a fictional Eden.
 Amy's stand-in for the aspirational life - breezy beaches, magic sea turtles, and ease.